Hands-On CHEESEMAKING CLASSES & Cheese Making Supplies

 Back in the 14th century when the Gothic cathedral in Milan was under construction there were serious disagreements about how to proceed.
 A French builder was brought in as a consultant by the Milanese and he summed up the problems with the statement 'ars sine scientia nihil est': 'art without science is useless.'
 The summing up of Merryl Winstein's cheesemaking weekend might well be 'scientia sine ars non satis est': science without art is not enough.

 HAVE FUN LEARNING TO MAKE many of your favorite cheeses along with other interesting people - all in one day.
 You can learn it all and you'll take home complete directions, plus you may phone me later with questions.

 ♦ In each information packed class you'll learn accurate traditional and professional cheese making methods gained from my studies with expert cheese makers from around the world.
 You'll know how to avoid common cheesemaking mistakes.
 Your own delectable cheese, carefully made at home, can rival any other.
 You will NOT bring cheese home, but you'll go home confident with your complete direction booklet, ready to make all your favorites.

-♦ Cheese making classes are in suburban St. Louis, Missouri USA, near Highway 40 at Brentwood Blvd (Near Galleria or Whole Foods Brentwood), 63144.
+♦ Cheese making classes are either in suburban St. Louis, Missouri USA, 63108, near St. Louis University, Forest Park, the hospitals, IKEA, and the new city location of Whole Foods.
 Exact location is sent to participants.
 In class we learn methods which apply to both cow milk and goat milk.
-I have raised dairy goats in my urban backyard for 20 years and have a lot of expertise to share about that.
+I raised dairy goats in my urban backyard for 21 years and share my expertise.

 Click here to get started on your new adventure into cheesemaking!!